Website Competition Process

-March 5, 2013: All research papers and websites are due at the Minnesota History Day office.
+March 4, 2014: All research papers are due at the Minnesota History Day office.
 This is not a postmark deadline!

-Papers and websites do not compete alongside exhibits, documentaries and performances at the regional event due to the length of time needed to view and judge a paper or a website.
-The judging process goes like this:
+Papers do not compete alongside exhibits, documentaries, websites and performances at the regional event due to the length of time needed to view and judge a paper.
+The judging process works like this:

-- Papers and websites are mailed to the state History Day office in early March for a first level of judging.
+- Papers are mailed to the state History Day office in early March for a first level of judging.

-- History Day staff sort the papers and websites into judging teams, and mail out the projects to teams of judges.
+- History Day staff sort the papers into judging teams, and mail out the projects to teams of judges.

-- Paper and website judges have about two weeks to review and judge the projects, and then they send their results back to the State History Day office, along with completed judge forms.
+- Paper judges have about two weeks to review and judge the projects, and then they send their results back to the State History Day office, along with completed judge forms.

 - Finalists are allowed to make changes before submitting a final project back to the History Day office about three weeks before the state competition.